devops329/devops/instruction/christlikeLearning/christlikeLearning.md

 🔑 **Key points**

-- Gratitude, inspiration, and action are divine traits of successful software engineers
+- Gratitude, inspiration, and action are divine traits of successful software engineers.
+- Apply these principles as part of your work in this course.

 ---